 You’re Legally Protected Against Discrimination

-The Americans with Disabilities Act establishes clear protections for job applicants: no employer can decide not to hire you simply because you have a mental health condition.
+The Americans with Disabilities Act establishes clear protections for job applicants: employers cannot decide against hiring you simply because you have a mental health condition.
 If you were to disclose your mental health condition in the context of a job interview, it would be illegal for a company to reject you on the basis of that information.

-However, the law does specify a few exceptions, such as if you would be unable to perform the job after “reasonable accommodations” were made.
+However, the law specifies a few exceptions, such as if you could not perform the job after “reasonable accommodations” were made.
 (In the next section, we’ll discuss reasonable accommodations in more detail.)
 Valid safety concerns constitute another exception.

 You Don’t Have to Disclose During the Application Process